 - 5.1.1 There are THREE types of objects, RED, CYAN, and BLACK located randomly throughout the course.
 The thickness of each object is less than 2mm.
 Each type of objects worth different value (refer to section 7.3.2). - 5.1.2 Colour, size and shape of the objects

-Colour, size and shape of the objects will be different.
+Colour, size and shape of the objects will be different for FirstSteps, U12 and U19 groups.
 Appendix C shows the details.